Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Linear stability analysis

 with the effective tension

 The two additional terms, other than the membrane surface tension $\sigma$, arise from the changed free energy costs or gains associated with protein coverage of the membrane (second term) and the induced spontaneous curvature (third term).
-These contributions can be interpreted as a type of ``surfactant" effect.
-Just as surfactants alter the properties of liquid interfaces by modifying surface tension, these additional terms adjust the membrane's surface energy.
-Specifically, the proteins' influence can either stabilize or destabilize the membrane, akin to how surfactants can either reduce or enhance surface tension.
 We focus on parameter regimes where this effective surface tension remains positive, as a negative value would signify an instability in the overall system.

 Given the harmonic form of the coupling term in Eq.~\eqref{eq:bend_harmonic_form}, one can perform the path integral in the partition sum over the bending modes by completing the square.
 Thereby, one obtains an effective coupling term of the form